 3.10 CONVEYANCES-BY EXECUTOR OR OTHER FIDUCIARY

-(Effective as amended May 18, 1994.
-Originally effective November 1, 1952, and amended May 18, 1972)
+(As amended April 27, 2018.
+Originally effective November 1, 1952, and amended May 18, 1972, and May 18, 1994)

 Is a conveyance defective because a fiduciary signs and acknowledges as an individual?

 No. [See R.C.
 5301.071(D)]

 (As amended April 27, 2018.
 Originally effective May 21, 1953)